Create Kubernetes Site

 Step 3: Delete the resources for the Site.

-tool to delete if Site is created using the manifest file.
+- In the terminal, use the kubectltool to delete if Site is created using the manifest file.

-Type kubectl delete -f <vpm-manifest>.yml
+Type kubectl delete -f <vpm-manifest>.yml.

 kubectl delete -f <vpm-manifest>.yml